New Jersey closes state parks, state forests and county parks as more than 200 new COVID-19 deaths reported

-Murphy said officials have seen "far too many instances in our parks were people are gathering and socializing in groups.
+Murphy said officials have seen "far too many instances in our parks where people are gathering and socializing in groups.
 We need to flatten the curve."

 "I do not take this action lightly.
 Some of my fondest memories with my own children are beautiful spring days in parks playing soccer and enjoying our family," Murphy said.